 Have you come across Community Supported Agriculture before?

-As the general public become more educated about where their food comes from, how it’s grown and transported, and the environmental impacts all this has, it’s almost a natural next step to want to go more local.
+For me, the general public is becoming more educated about where their food comes from.
+This includes how it’s grown, transported and the overall environmental impacts this all has.
+It’s almost a natural next step to want to go more local with your food choices.

 What is Community Supported Agriculture?

 Community Supported Agriculture is all about reconnecting people with local food and local farms.

 Broadly speaking, Community Supported Agriculture schemes are community-based organisations that develop direct and co-operative agreements between producers and consumers on a local scale.

 There’s no standard definition or set model to a CSA, but there are a number of main operating types which we’ll look at shortly.